- Common Name(s):

 Leaf: Fall Blooms: Early spring Nut/Fruit/Seed: Summer

-Wildlife Value: This plant is moderately resistant to damage from deer.
-It is a host plant for the Eastern Tiger Swallowtail, Mourning Cloak, Eastern Comma, Red-spotted Purple, and Viceroy butterflies.
+Wildlife Value: It is a host plant for the Eastern Tiger Swallowtail, Mourning Cloak, Eastern Comma, Red-spotted Purple, and Viceroy butterflies.
+Honeybees, bumblebees and other long-tongued bees enjoy nectar from the blooms.
 Its buds and flower clusters are eaten by birds.
+This plant is moderately resistant to damage from deer.

 Insects, Diseases, or Other Plant Problems: The Carolina selverbell is susceptible to chlorosis in high pH soils.